pycom/pymakr2-private-beta-test/README.md

-#  rkamyp Atom Package
+#  rkamyp2 Atom Package

-rkamyp enables you to communicate to your Pycom board using the build in command line REPL.
+rkamyp2 enables you to communicate to your Pycom board using the build in command line REPL.
 Run a single file to your board, upload your entire project or directly type and execute commands.

 - Works with macOS, Linux, and Windows.
 - Connects to any Pycom board: WiPy, WiPy 2.0, LoPy, and any newer board.